cabp393/chilean-birds/species/bullers-albatross.md

 ## FOOD

-Mostly cephalopods; also fish, crustaceans and tunicates
+Mostly cephalopods; also fish, crustaceans and tunicates.

 ## REPRODUCTION